How to Start a Corporation in Vermont

 This document names the initial director(s) that will serve until the board of directors is elected during the first shareholder meeting.
 It should be stored with the rest of your corporate records.

 Step 4: File the Vermont Articles of Incorporation

 You will need to file the Vermont Articles of Incorporation to set up a corporation in Vermont.
-The Articles of Incorporation is the document that officially creates your Vermont corporation.
 You can file it by mail or online with the Vermont Secretary of State.
 The filing cost is $125.